 PTSD: National Center for PTSD

-The National Center for PTSD's education initiatives have two aims.
+The National Center for PTSD's education initiatives have 2 aims.
 The first is to synthesize research information and coordinate communication among top scientists in the field of PTSD.
 The second is to disseminate that information to those who can put it to use: clinicians and other mental health care providers, policymakers, educators, Veterans, trauma survivors and their families.

 Center staff who are involved in education efforts are also in a prime position to gather feedback from clinicians and providers in the field that can inform future research efforts.
 In this way, research and education activities compliment and reinforce one another.